VL Pyry: History

 The plane was tricky to fly, and shown to be unstable and prone to wingtip stalls.
 In an attempt to fix the wingtip stall issue, four Pyrys (PY-1, -24, -32 and -37) were equipped with trapezoidal wings, as well as serving to test these structures for the VL Myrsky.
 While these new wings did reduce the risk of stalls, they made the aircraft even more unstable than before.
 In 1942 all planes were grounded to fix a problem with horizontal stabilizer struts breaking, and the original struts were replaced with V struts, resulting in a more tail-heavy aircraft.
 To improve stability, the engine mount was lengthened by 16.5cm in 1944, but it was still a difficult plane to fly for inexperienced pilots.
+It was said if a cadet learned to fly on Pyry, he would later master just any kind of aircraft.

 There were 28 accidents of VL Pyry.
 All together 27 pilots died.
 The first accident was on 15 June 1941 in Hyvinkää.
 Pilot Kauno Osmo Meriluoto died.

 The aircraft's final flights were made by PY-1 and PY-27 September 6, 1962.